okiyama/SRLChromeExtension/README.md

 Credits or about section. (which could mention the OSS aspect)
 Country flags next to name
 Links within boxes clickable
 Add scroll bar, make it pretty
+Donation link for paying for the SRL servers.
+Make sure to have how much money it has